IBM/event-automation/_connectors/kc-sink-rockset/index.md

 categories:
   - AI & Analytics
 ---
-Rockset sink connector loads valid JSON and Avro documents from Kafka Streams into Rockset collections.
+The Rockset sink connector loads valid JSON and Avro documents from Kafka Streams into Rockset collections.